ideonate/cdsdashboards/docs/index.rst

 Once you have `set up JupyterHub <https://jupyterhub.readthedocs.io/en/stable/installation-guide.html>`__ on a server, you install the cdsdashboards package and make some simple configuration changes to jupyterhub_config.py.

-ContainDS Dashboards currently works on single-server JupyterHubs (not Kubernetes-based).
+ContainDS Dashboards currently works on single-server JupyterHubs (not currently Kubernetes-based).
+See :ref:`other requirements<requirements>`.

-It expects your JupyterHub to be configured with either the default LocalProcessSpawner or DockerSpawner (or similar).

 To continue installation please see :ref:`setup`